cncf/k8s-conformance/v1.16/clearlinux/README.md

 You may also use any installation of Clear Linux with the [cloud-native-basic bundle](https://clearlinux.org/software/bundle/cloud-native-basic) installed in order to reproduce these results.
 Further information on running Kubernetes on Clear Linux using the cloud-native-basic bundle may be found on the [Clear Linux documentation site](https://docs.01.org/clearlinux/latest/tutorials/kubernetes.html).

+Clear Linux updates are released often and with these new releases, Clear Linux continues to package new updated versions of components such as Kubernetes.
+The Clear Linux team validates that Kubernetes conformance is maintained for the version of Kubernetes packaged with the specific release of Clear Linux.

 ## Install Vagrant